Ivana is a passionate crafter who loves sharing her experience, mistakes and victories.

-How to Get Started Making Clay Jewellery at Home
+How to Make Clay Jewellery

 Before I began making jewellery from clay, I expressed my creativity by making fondant cakes for my kids and family.
 Making those cakes felt great, but seeing how quickly my work was destroyed felt, well—not so great.
 (Even though cakes are made to be eaten, of course!)

-My father, who was making crafts from homemade cold porcelain, suggested I try channeling my creativity into something I could actually keep, and so the idea of clay jewellery was born.
+My father, who was making crafts from homemade cold porcelain, suggested I try channelling my creativity into something I could actually keep, and so the idea of clay jewellery was born.
 Obviously, I did not know anything about clay or cold porcelain, so I started out like any other self-taught crafter would: on the internet.